 This has ushered us into a new era of streaming on TV screens, and usage isn’t just limited to short bursts.
 Watch time trends show that people are tuning in just as they would on traditional TV.
-In fact, watch time for YouTube viewed on TV screens grew 70% year over year in Canada1 and more than 10 million people now watch YouTube on their TV screens in Canada.2 We’ve seen similar adoption across other parts of the world, as well.
+In fact, watch time on TV screens of YouTube content greater than 30 minutes has increased more than 90% in a 12-month period in the U.S.1 More than 100 million people in the U.S. now watch YouTube and YouTube TV on a TV screen.2 We’ve seen similar adoption across other parts of the world, as well.

 People watching YouTube and YouTube TV on their screens

 In light of the big role TV screens now play in viewing behaviour, you may be wondering which types of content audiences are spending their time watching.
 We asked ourselves the same question.
 Here are three specific ways living-room viewing has woven itself into daily life.